MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-debug-in-mixed-mode.md

 ## Enable mixed-mode for native app (C++)

-To enable mixed-mode debugging for a native calling app, follow these steps:
+To enable mixed-mode debugging for a native calling app in C++, follow these steps:

 1. In Visual Studio **Solution Explorer**, right-click the C++ project and select **Properties**, or use the Alt + Enter keyboard shortcut.
 The **\<Project> Property Pages** dialog opens.